danhammer/web-mapping/lecture5/lecture5.md

 #### Clustering

 Your final project will look a lot like this [post](https://carto.com/blog/looking-at-the-l).
 This is, admittedly, a phenomenal example -- worthy of public posting.
 But the idea remains.
-The final project will be a site with embedded maps,
+The final project will be a site with embedded maps, a narrative, and some very basic analysis.

+1. Connect the [`brooklyn_poverty`](https://dangeorge.carto.com/dataset/brooklyn_poverty) table.
+This table contains information on income and poverty at the block group level from the American Community Survey.

+2. Go directly to the Map view and generate analysis to *detect outlier and clusters* on the poverty per capita measure.
+The objective is to find connected blocks of poverty and their relationship to the planned L Train closures.

+3. Set the parameters `significance=1` and `neighbors=5` and `APPLY` the analysis.

+4. We will use the `quads` and `significance` values to create a map similar to the final, punchline map in the [post](https://carto.com/blog/looking-at-the-l).
+The `quads` variable contains the following values: HH, LL, HL, and LH, where H is for high, L is for low.
+The first letter is the unit compared to the rest of the dataset (i.e., is it high or low compared to the dataset's average).
+The second letter is how the average of the neighbors of the geography compare to the entire dataset.
+The `signifance` variable measures whether the pattern of values in the geography could be better attributed to random chance.
+The lower the significance value, the more likely the geography's `quads` designation is not due to random chance (i.e., there is an underlying process driving the spatial arrangement of values).
+Add two widgets, one for `quads` and another for `significance`.

+5. Create a map of significant clusters of wealth and poverty based on the designations.

 ----